Design and Engineering

 Oakdale and Landfall

-View the most updated route and station layout for the Gold Line project.
+View full design plans of the most updated route and station layout for the Gold Line project.

 Note: Layouts are a work in progress and subject to change.

 Design advancement for the Gold Line BRT began in early 2018, reached 15% completion in early 2019 and completed 30% design in March 2020 and finalized 60% plans in September 2020.
 The Engineering phase begins when enough design work has been completed.
 Engineering is expected to begin later in 2020 and will take approximately two years to complete.

 Station area planning

 Washington County conducted station area planning around proposed Gold Line stations within the corridor.
 This work allowed coordination of planning, land uses, and policy development along the line.
 Planning around the Gold Line has and will continue to allow cities and project partners to identify new opportunities for economic development, ridership growth, and creation of Transit-Oriented Development (TOD) sites near station areas.
 Washington County's station area planning work was completed in 2019.
 More information can be found at the Gold Line Partners.